These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to report DeLuca factors (post-activity pain increase, fatigue, weakness)

-Why: The examiner may only test ROM once at the beginning of the exam.
+The examiner may only test ROM once at the beginning of the exam.
 If you do not volunteer information about how your symptoms worsen with repetitive use or sustained activity, this critical factor will not be documented, and your rating will be based on a single resting measurement.

-Do this instead: After ROM testing, proactively state: 'I should mention that my pain increases significantly after repeated use of this joint.
+Instead: After ROM testing, proactively state: 'I should mention that my pain increases significantly after repeated use of this joint.
 After [X minutes/repetitions], the pain increases to [Y/10] and I must rest for [Z time] before I can use it again.'

 Impact: Critical for 20%+ ratings; DeLuca factors can raise an effective rating by 10-20 percentage points